onagano-rh/unbound-playbooks/README.md

   - awx can't do sudo on tower host
   - set all and delegate to exploit --limit
 - todo: don't start my-unbound always
+- deploy playbook
   - todo: instead, test start and commit for fast startup
+  - todo: install bind-utils on tower
   - todo: exclusive control for git repo and container
 - todo: not git private key, do it inprior by yourself
-- todo: install bind-utils on tower